Page updated 3rd March 2018

 This popular ferry that runs in the summer costs the princely sum of 20 pence (2004).
 It is human powered with the ferryman pulling the ferry along a cable stretched across the river.
 When a large boat wants to pass, the cable is lowered into the water.
-It saves a walk from the quay to Shooting Marsh Stile and the Canal Basin over the Cricklepit Suspension Bridge, designed by Dave Hubbard and which was opened on 29th June, 1988.
+It saves a walk from the quay to Shooting Marsh Stile and the Canal Basin over the Cricklepit Suspension Bridge.
+The bridge was designed by Dave Hubbard and opened on 29th June, 1988.
 (4) On the Exeter side of the river is a range of small businesses installed in the arches under the sandstone cliff.

 A Royal Charter in1641 was granted to operate the ferry.
 In 1835 during the reign of William IV, the city applied for an Act of Parliament to build a bridge from Shilhay to Haven Banks and close the ferry, a plan that was not carried through.